Important signs to watch for if you are pregnant

 Women should talk to their doctor/midwife or pharmacist about any prescription drugs that they take.
 They should always follow instructions carefully regarding starting or stopping medications.
 Sometimes it is safer to take a prescription medication rather than leave a condition untreated.

 If a woman is using street (illegal) drugs during pregnancy, it could have harmful effects on the growing baby.
 These drugs tend to pass through the placenta.
 Some drugs can cause a baby to be born with an addiction.
 Babies born to mothers who use illegal drugs are usually smaller, delivered early (pre-term birth), tend to be more irritable and/or may have brain damage.
-It is important for her to tell her physician if she has been using street drugs (e.g., marijuana, heroin, cocaine, ecstasy or inhalants).
+It is important for her to tell her doctor if she has been using street drugs (e.g., marijuana, heroin, cocaine, ecstasy or inhalants).
 At delivery, a baby may go through withdrawal symptoms, so it is vital for the health-care provider to be aware of this possibility for mom and baby to receive the best possible medical care.

 Adapted with permission of Simcoe Muskoka District Health Unit